 What Is A Teardrop Trailer?

 A teardrop trailer is a lightweight and aerodynamic camping trailer that gets its name from its iconic teardrop shape.
 These are a great option for beginners and because of their weight, can be towed by most trucks, SUVs, and even electric vehicles.
 Most teardrop trailers sleep two adults and often have a kitchenette located at the rear of the camper.

-Now on to our list of teardrop trailers that are perfect for off-grid camping.
-Enjoy…
+Now on to our list of teardrop trailers that are perfect for any off-grid camping trip.

 Droplet XL Teardrop Trailer

 The Droplet XL teardrop trailer is built with off-grid camping in mind.
 With a total length of 9.5 feet and a dry weight of only 1,050 pounds, there is no need to upgrade to a full-sized truck.
-In fact, it is so lightweight it can be towed by a Volkswagen Beetle.
+In fact, it is so lightweight it can be towed by a Jeep Wrangler Rubicon 392.